 After a late night gig in London, I had a rather late night, followed by getting up at 6am to prepare for speaking at the early morning prayer meeting.
-I also washed everyone’s feet, which was a real honour for me.
+With some friends, we also washed everyone’s feet, which was a real honour for us.
 The upshot of all this was that I didn’t do my preparatory homework for today’s sessions, so apologies if it seems a bit sparse.

 Women’s Health in the Developing World.